WUSTL-GIS-Programming-spring-2014/classinfo/Quizzes/Quiz9.md

     </hmtl>

-Describe the results of these three function calls (3 pts each)
+Describe the results of these three function calls (1 pt each)

 7\. d3.select("p");
   *The first paragraph (p) element in the page, whose text is currently "A".*